 -moption should not be used.

-For restoring from a master cluster with four data nodes (as shown in the figure in Chapter 8, NDB Cluster Replication) where the backup files have been copied to the directory
+For restoring from a source cluster with four data nodes (as shown in the figure in Chapter 7, NDB Cluster Replication) where the backup files have been copied to the directory

-mysql.ndb_apply_status.
-Without this information, the slave will not be able to synchronize properly with the master.
-(See Section 6.22, “ndb_restore — Restore an NDB Cluster Backup”.)
+mysql.ndb_apply_statustable.
+Without this information, the replica cannot synchronize properly with the source.
+(See Section 5.22, “ndb_restore — Restore an NDB Cluster Backup”.)

 Now you need to obtain the most recent epoch from the

-ndb_apply_statustable on the slave (as discussed in Section 8.8, “Implementing Failover with NDB Cluster Replication”):
+ndb_apply_statustable on the replica (as discussed in Section 7.8, “Implementing Failover with NDB Cluster Replication”):

 @latestas the epoch value obtained in the previous step, you can obtain the correct starting position